Greenpeace chief warns of ''greenwashing'' at UN climate talks | Science-Environment

 - Germany

-The head of the environmental group Greenpeace on Thursday warned against efforts by countries and corporations at the upcoming UN climate talks in Glasgow to "greenwash" their ongoing pollution of the planet.
+The head of environmental group Greenpeace on Thursday warned against efforts by countries and corporations at the forthcoming U.N. climate talks in Glasgow to "greenwash" their ongoing pollution of the planet.

 But climate campaigners say behind-the-scenes lobbying before the summit could hamper efforts to achieve an ambitious deal that would ensure the world stands a chance of capping global warming at 1.5 degrees Celsius (2.7 Fahrenheit) as agreed in Paris in 2015.

-"This Glasgow meeting really is a vital moment where governments need to be courageous," Jennifer Morgan, the executive director of Greenpeace International said.
+"This Glasgow meeting really is a vital moment where governments need to be courageous," said Jennifer Morgan, the executive director of Greenpeace International.

+By doing so, governments would ''give that kind of hope and confidence to their people that they got this and that they're willing to do things that their corporate interests don't want them to do," she added.

-Morgan pointed to leaked documents showing how countries such as Australia, Brazil, and Saudi Arabia tried to water down a recent UN science panel report on global warming as evidence of the way in which some government's public support for climate action is undermined by their efforts behind closed doors.
+Morgan pointed to leaked documents showing how countries such as Australia, Brazil and Saudi Arabia are apparently trying to water down an upcoming U.N. science panel report on global warming as evidence of the way in which some governments' public support for climate action is undermined by their efforts behind closed doors.

-"Working behind the scenes to try and delete scientific literature to me just shows the extent to which they are going to try and stop all progress or any progress that's possible to solve the climate crisis," said Morgan.
+Documents obtained by Greenpeace indicate how those countries wanted the Intergovernmental Panel on Climate Change to remove references to the need to shut down coal-fired power stations, reduce meat consumption and focus on actual emissions cuts rather than ways to capture carbon already released into the atmosphere.

+A spokesman for the IPCC's secretariat in Geneva downplayed the impact such lobbying efforts have on the panel's final reports.

-She said that much of the lobbying is driven by corporations, some of which will be at the so-called COP26 talks — including as part of government delegations.
+"Review by governments and experts is a fundamental part of the IPCC process for preparing reports," said the spokesman, Jonathan Lynn.
+"The IPCC principles are designed to ensure that this review contributes to a comprehensive, balanced and objective assessment in an open and transparent way."
+Greenpeace's Morgan said much of the lobbying is driven by corporations, some of which will also be at the so-called COP26 talks — including as part of government delegations.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)